himsoklong/NLP_tagging/README.md

 ```sh
 pip install -r requirements.txt
 ```
-**Note**: Our experiment run by using jupyter notebook. so our code is written in ipynb file.
+**Note**: Our experiment was run using jupyter notebook, thus you can run the code in the ipynb files.

-3. This project in RNN model, we use pre-trained model FastText. you can see in code folder. and some external models that need to be downloaded to fully utilise it like KeyBERT and Transfomer.
+3. For the RNN model we used a pre-trained model named FastText which can be found in the Code folder.

 ## How to use